Matrix02/FitZone/README.md

 ### Installing

-Clone this repository and build the examples using:
+Clone this repository and build the project using:

 mvn package

 ## Authors

-Redouane Tansouft & Mostafa Louarat
+Redouane Tansouft & Mostafa Louarat.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Acknowledgments

-Special Thanks to Mohammed Dardour and Youcode Community
+Special Thanks to Mohammed Dardour and Youcode Community.